SnapLogic/documentation/autosync/config-sql-server-acct-as-data-source.md

     -   **Hostname**: The hostname of the database.
 You can use either an IP \(`14.8.276.318`\), or URL \(`sqlservertest.cwstru.us-west-1.rds.amzaws.com`\) for hostname.
     -   **Port Number**: The port number of the database server.
     -   **Database name**: The name of the source database.
     -   **Username**: A username for an account with the correct permissions for AutoSync to load and synchronize data.
-For example, `WIN-USER\slogic`.
     -   **Password**: The password for the account.
 Note that multiple retries with an invalid password can cause your account to be locked.
 -   **Validate and Save**: After saving and validating, AutoSync adds the configuration to the list of saved connections.

 -   **Select schema**: AutoSync populates this list from the account.
 Choose the schema that contains the tables to load as a source.

+After you select a destination, you will choose the tables to load and synchronize.